10 Signs That Insecurity Is Getting In Your Way + How To Change The Pattern

 You choose relationships where your partner is also self-sabotaging and takes their pain out on you.

-If you’re in a relationship like this, look for an exit door.
 If you’re drawn to relationships like this, become aware of the pattern of attraction to partners who are self-sabotaging.
-Look for clues of self-hating behaviors and be on the lookout for people who don’t love themselves.
-If someone can’t love themselves, they're not going to be able to love you.
+Know that if someone can’t love themselves, they're not going to be able to love you.

 Your negativity spills out to others and you treat them poorly, even though you feel bad about it later.